pingcap/docs-tidb-operator/en/deploy-tiflash.md

           storageClassName: local-storage  #newly added
     ```

-3. Manually delete the TiFlash StatefulSet and wait for the TiDB Operator to recreate the TiFlash StatefulSet.
+3. Manually delete the TiFlash StatefulSet by running the following command.
+Then, wait for the TiDB Operator to recreate the TiFlash StatefulSet.

     {{< copyable "shell-regular" >}}